LoganCDK/mystudyJAVASDA/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to creating a positive enviro
+Examples of behavior that contributes to creating a positive environme